repository-service-tuf/repository-service-tuf/docs/source/guide/general/client.rst

 TUF Client
 ##########

-RSTUF makes it easy to host and manage TUF metadata for your content repository.
+RSTUF makes it easy to host and manage TUF metadata for a content repository.

-In order to effectively protect your clients, they must download or update artifacts from your content repository along with metadata served by RSTUF, and interpret them in a TUF-compliant way.
+In order to effectively protect client implementations, artifacts from the content repository along with metadata served by RSTUF must be downloaded or updated.
+These artifacts can then be interpreted in a TUF-compliant way.

 .. uml::